 Removal from the Lloyds and other lender panels: Why they do it and how to get reinstated

-• Your law firm no longer meets the criteria to remain on the Lloyds conveyancing panel
+• Your practice fails to meet the criteria to remain on the Lloyds conveyancing panel

-• Significant non-compliance with post completion requirements set by Lloyds
+• Significant delays in post completion requirements set by Lloyds

-• Lloyds may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.
+• Lloyds may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Is there a cost to revert back onto the Lloyds conveyancing panel?
+• Is there a fee to revert back onto the Lloyds conveyancing panel?

-• Are you able to explain why our application for reinstatement was refused?
+• Are you able to explain why this practice’s application for reinstatement is rejected?

-• Does my practice need to apply annually to remain on the Lloyds conveyancing panel?
+• How often will this firm be required to re-apply to remain on the Lloyds conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Lloyds panel reinstatement is to ensure that your firm is not removed off of the Lloyds conveyancing panel in the first place.